individual-brain-charting/public_analysis_code/scripts/build_connectome/connectivity_dmri_README.md

 # DWI connectome

 ## Steps
-0. The streamlines obtained from tractography were first warped into MNI152 space using ANTs' image registration `antsRegistration` and MRtrix's `tcktransform` in script `connectivity_dmri_tract2mni.py`.
+1. The streamlines obtained from tractography were first warped into MNI152 space using ANTs' image registration `antsRegistration` and MRtrix's `tcktransform` in script `connectivity_dmri.py`.
-1.
+2. In addition, the script `connectivity_dmri.py` also transforms the given atlas to the native individual space.
+This way we can calculate two kinds of structural connectivity matrices: one in the MNI space and the other in the native individual space.
+3. Finally, the two connectomes are calculated using MRtrix's `tck2connectome` function in the same script `connectivity_dmri.py`.